 Three Common Graves Disease Treatment Options

-Graves disease is on the rise and the most common cause of hyperthyroidism.
+Graves disease is on the rise and is the most common cause of hyperthyroidism.
 This autoimmune disease develops antibodies that attack the thyroid, causing it to produce more hormones than the body needs.
-This excess of hormones causes a wide variety of symptoms, including: Nervousness, anxiety, irritability Hyperactivity – you have nervous energy and find it…
+This excess of hormones causes a wide variety of symptoms, including: There are also these physical signs: Causes of Graves Disease There…

 What Is A Goitre (Goiter) and Can It Be Treated?